 Toilet passes will be issued to candidates who produce a medical note or a note from a parent notifying the College of a problem.
-This note should be presented to the Exams, data, Reporting and Compliance Manager.
+This note should be presented to the Exams, data, Reporting and Compliance Manager who will organise the toilet pass.